zodimo/go-skia-support/docs/functional-parity-verification-plan.md

 ### Should Have (Quality)
 - ✅ Performance within 2x of C++ implementation
-- ✅ 100% code coverage of ported functions
+- ✅ 100% code coverage of ported functions **including helpers and models**
+- ✅ **Helper function coverage:** All helper functions have dedicated tests
+- ✅ **Model operation coverage:** All model operations used by implementations are tested
 - ✅ Comprehensive documentation of any deviations
 - ✅ Property-based tests verify mathematical correctness
+- ✅ **File size management:** Source files kept manageable (< 1500 lines) with proactive refactoring

 ### Nice to Have (Future)
 - ✅ Automated regression testing against Skia updates